And So I Weep

-I wanted to call my mom, to tell her that I know our relationship over the past 30 plus years has been full of ups and downs.
-I wanted to tell my mom that I have never wavered in my love for her, and I know that I am loved as well.
+I wanted to call my mom to tell her that I know our relationship over the past 30-plus years has been full of ups and downs.
+I wanted to tell my mom that I have never wavered in my love for her, and I know that I am also loved.

-But I didn’t, because I knew to have that conversation would make her sad, and I didn’t want to do that.
+But I didn’t because I knew having that conversation would make her sad, and I didn’t want to do that.

 So, I wept.

 I sent up a garbled mix of pleas and prayers for my friend and her family.
-A mixed up mess of thank you’s and demands to take care of my mother, my grandmother and all those I hold dear.
+A mixed-up mess of thank yous and demands for taking care of my mother, my grandmother, and all those I hold dear.

-And then I moved forward with my life, shedding tears now and then and sending up prayers whenever it crossed my mind.
+And then I moved forward with my life, shedding tears now and then and sending up prayers whenever they crossed my mind.

-And I when I finally had a moment to myself I wept.
+And when I finally had a moment to myself, I wept.

 I released some of the fear that I had held deep inside for the last few weeks and months.